SELF GUIDED AUDIO TOURS HAWAII

 • Duration: 5 minutes

-The Moki Dugway road can be quite dangerous, but it's also gorgeous.
-It’s a three-mile stretch of road that serpentines down twelve hundred feet of cliffside, through a series of sharp switchbacks.
+The Moki Dugway is as thrilling as it is beautiful.
+This three-mile stretch of unpaved road winds down 1,200 feet of cliffside through a series of sharp switchbacks.

-But, there are several viewpoints along the way where you can admire the road and the surrounding vistas.
+If you’re feeling cautious, don’t worry—there are several pullouts along the way where you can stop, catch your breath, and take in the stunning views of the road and the vast surrounding landscape.

 download shaka guide